MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2025-07-30-entra-id-azurehound-bloodhound-oauth-register-microsoft-graph-api-powershell.md

 ![BloodHound Enterprise Collector Service Principal Owner Screenshot](/assets/images/azurehound-app-owner.png)

 However, it&nbsp;is&nbsp;important to&nbsp;note that&nbsp;application object ownership can&nbsp;be&nbsp;exploited by&nbsp;malicious actors in&nbsp;privilege escalation attacks.
 Therefore, this&nbsp;permission should be&nbsp;handled with&nbsp;caution.
-(And you can&nbsp;use BloodHound discover possible attack paths.)
+(And you can&nbsp;use BloodHound to discover possible attack paths.)

 ## Azure Permissions